-Findividual component institutions are not required to utilize all categories of endowed academic positions and may, with advance administrative approval and inclusion in the institutional Handbook of Operating Procedures, limit institutional endowment activity to those position categories which best fit the component goals and mission.

-- Amend Chapter IX, Section 5, Subsections 5.1 and 5.2 (Policy for Investment and Management of Endowment and Trust Funds Invested Through or Separate from U. T. Investment Pools) as set forth below: - 5.1 Endowment funds and funds functioning as endowments will be managed in a manner consistent with the U. T. System Gifts [Endowment] Policy Guidelines, prudent person investment standards, and the Uniform Management of Institutional Funds Act (Title 10, Chapter 163, Texas Property Code).
-These funds will be managed separately and not commingled with the Long Term [Common Trust] Fund if the terms of the instrument by which the fund was created [or-documents-and instructions-from-the-donor] preclude investment through the Long Term [Common Prust] Fund.
+- 3.37 not required to utilize all categories of endowed academic positions and may, with advance administrative approval and inclusion in the institutional Handbook of Operating Proce- dures, limit institutional endowment activity to those position categories which best fit the component goals and mission. - d.
+Chapter IX, Section 5, Subsections 5.1 and 5.2 (Policy for Investment and Management of Endowment and Trust Funds Invested Through or Separate from U. T. Investment Pools) was amended to read as set forth below: - 5.1 Endowment funds and funds functioning as endowments will be managed in a manner consistent with the U. T. System Gifts Policy Guidelines, prudent person investment standards, and the Uniform Management of Institutional Funds Act (Title 10, Chapter 163, Texas Property Code).
+These funds will be managed separately and not commingled with the Long Term Fund if the terms of the instrument by which the fund was created preclude investment through the Long Term Fund.
 In addition, nonmarketable securities held by an endowment fund may be recorded as separately invested.
-All other endowment funds and funds functioning as endowments will be invested through the Long Term [Common-Trust] Fund. - 5.2 Trust funds and other life income accounts will be invested and administered consistent with the U. T. System Gifts [Planned-Giving] Policy Guidelines, prudent person investment standards, and the Texas Trust Code (Title 9, Subtitle B, Texas Property Code).
+All other endowment funds and funds functioning as endowments will be invested through the Long Term Fund.

+5.2 Trust funds and other life income accounts will be invested and administered consistent with the U. T. System Gifts Policy Guidelines, prudent person investment standards, and the Texas Trust Code (Title 9, Subtitle B, Texas Property Code).